Set up domain and user

 Create Domain

-After you logon Web Access as "system" user, choose "Domains->New Domain".
+After you logon Web Access as "system" user, choose "Domains -> New Domain".
 Suppose the domain name is "adminsystem.com", you just need to input "adminsystem.com" in the domain field (don't change other options) and click "OK".
 The domain "adminsystem.com" will then be created.
 To learn more detail about Domain Settings, please refer to Domain Administration.

 Create User

-After the domain is created, the domain menu will be displayed on the screen, you can click "User Management->New User" to add an user. e.g. You can add an user named "test".
+After the domain is created, the domain menu will be displayed on the screen, you can click "User Management -> New User" to add an user. e.g. You can add an user named "test".
 Once the user is created, you can logout Web Access and use "test@adminsystem.com" as UserId to logon Web Access.
 Now Web Access is switched to the Web Mail, you can send/receive emails using this account.
 To learn more detail about Domain Settings, please refer to User Administration

-Configure DNS Server
+Configure DNS Server for Domain

 To let other email servers deliver emails to local domain correctly, you are required to set MX record in your DNS Server.
 Besides, you need to assign the IP address of current machine to the MX record.